csgohacks/master-guide/cheat-software/pastes-and-scams.md

 Theese are some cheats that has been identified as scams, so just stay away from them.

 #TODO Section
-Theese are cheats that going to avoid.
+Theese are cheats that should be avoid.
 However i need reasons on them.
 ## DarkAim

 ## InsanityCheats

 ## IWantCheats

+Lying about permanent detections in multiple games

 ## Singularity.wtf

+Fake-Reviews, Fake-Infos

 ## Icheat.io